suncoast-devs/handbook/curriculum/front-end/react-i/lectures/day-02-assets.md

-footer: © Suncoast Developers Guild
-slidenumbers: true
-theme: Titillium, 8

 # React Assets

 ---

-# Using `import` to load assets
+## Using `import` to load assets

 ---

-# React apps use Webpack
+## React apps use Webpack

 ---

-# Webpack is a tool for packaging assets
+## Webpack is a tool for packaging assets

 - JavaScript
 - JSON (JavaScript Object Notation)
   - a lightweight data-interchange format, representing javascript object in text
   - It is easy for humans to read and write.
 It is easy for machines to parse and generate
 - Images
 - Fonts
 - CSS